sdbip/Segerfeldt.EventStore/README.md

 Run tests from your IDE or by using `dotnet test`.

 Tests need databases and environment variables to run.
-Copy the sample.runsettings file to a new file named .runsettings and edit that file to match your setup.
+Copy the sample.runsettings file to a new file named .runsettings (yes: only the filename extension) and edit that file to match your setup.
 This file will not be tracked by Git so you can enter your secrets without worrying that they might be exposed on GitHub.

 ## PostgreSQL